by Madison Lemelin

 1. Reduce, reuse, recycle

 The production of new products requires extracting raw materials from Earth’s finite natural resources like minerals, freshwater and timber.
-Waste from these products eventually collects in landfills, which release harmful greenhouse gases into the atmosphere.
-You can:
+Waste from these products eventually collects in landfills, which release harmful greenhouse gases into the

 - Buy from environmentally-friendly and socially responsible companies.